hillscottc/hillscottc.github.io/problems/unanswered/tagalog.md

 Note that not all letters used in English are present, 'k' is the third letter, and 'ng' is a single letter that comes between 'n' and 'o'.
 You are compiling a Tagalog dictionary, and for people to be able to find words in it, the words need to be sorted in alphabetical order with reference to the Tagalog alphabet.
 Given a list of Tagalog words as a String[], return the same list in Tagalog alphabetical order.

-Definition

-Class:     TagalogDictionary
-Method:     sortWords
-Parameters:     String[]
-Returns:     String[]
-Method signature:     String[] sortWords(String[] words) (be sure your method is public)
+Method signature:     String[] sortWords(String[] words)

 Notes
 -     Any 'n' followed followed by a 'g' should be considered a single 'ng' letter (the one that comes between 'n' and 'o').